-STEP 5 Add up your primary production and non-primary production cost of sales and write the total amount at Cost of sales, Totals column, item P8 on your schedule.
+STEP 5 Add up your primary production and non-primary production cost of sales and write the total at Cost of sales in the Totals column.

-STEP 6 If your total cost of sales is a negative amount. print L in the box at the right of this amount.
+STEP 6 If your total cost of sales is a negative amount, print L in the box at the right of this amount.